NimrodShai2/AutoencoderRepresentativeSelection/README.md

 - Lower MSE → genome closely matches latent patterns
 - Higher MSE → genome is anomalous or less represented
+- In other words: the lower the MSE, the more "typical" a genome is, based on the metadata features.

 This ranking can help:

 - Identify outliers
-- Select representative genomes for clustering
+- Select representative genomes
 - Pre-screen genomes for curation
 ---

 ## 🛠 Dependencies